andreasski/IT1901/README.md

 - Project structure -> Libraries -> add(+) mysql-connector-java-5.1.44-bin.
 path to mysql connecter: IT1901 -> mysql-connector-java-5.1.44 -> mysql-connector-java-5.1.44-bin.jar

-Run src -> frontend -> GUI -> login main to start the program Create an user or use username xxxxxxxx with password xxxxxxxx
+Run src -> frontend -> GUI -> login main to start the program.
+Create an user or use username xxxxxxxx with password xxxxxxxx

 ## Buildt with